chriswyatt1/Trinity_to_SVM/README.md

 `datafolder` is the name of the folder where the reads are.
 Most are default, so just leave as they are.

 `orthofinder` is the name of the exact orthofinder table used to determine the orthology between the genes in different species.

+`scri` is the folder name to store the scripts, default is "scripts".

+`example` is to tell nextflow to download the daat first before running.

 The above default running of nextflow would run the following SVM perl script: